Skip to content

 To keep your project organized, we've provided a set of utility functions that automate common tasks like setting random seeds, creating unique output directories, saving scripts, and configuring logging.
 These functions should be defined in a separate file called utils.py located in the modules/ directory of your project.

-Utility Functions in modules/utils.py
+Utility functions in modules/utils.py

 The following functions are defined in modules/utils.py (see the box below for the definitions):